The chronology of Chapter 21 is as follows:

 The Traffic in the New Jerusalem – Revelation 21:24-27

-The natural, earthly nations who have lived from the Tribulation period through the Millennium (the sheep nations) will multiply and replenish the earth and carry out the original program of God on the earth as Adam and others would have done if man had not sinned.
+The natural, earthly nations, who have lived from the Tribulation period through the Millennium (the sheep nations), will multiply and replenish the earth and carry out the original program of God on the earth as Adam and others would have done if man had not sinned.
 These are the sheep nations of Matthew 25:31-46.
 “Sheep nations” means those nations that helped Israel during the Great Tribulation period.
 In this passage, there is a hint of the natural people who will live eternally on the new earth forever.
 There will actually be four classes of beings in the new heavens and the new earth.
-First, there will be deity which is God the Father, God the Son, and God The Holy Ghost.
+First, there will be deity, which is God the Father, God the Son, and God The Holy Ghost.
 Secondly, there will be angels as well as cherubim and seraphim.
-Thirdly, there will be the glorified saints of God which will consist of every child of God who has ever lived from the beginning.
+Thirdly, there will be the glorified saints of God, which will consist of every child of God who has ever lived from the beginning.
 And last of all, there will be what we refer to as natural people who will come over into the Millennial Reign out of the Great Tribulation.
-They will accept The Lord Jesus Christ as their personal Savior and thereby, given eternal life.
+They will accept The Lord Jesus Christ as their personal Savior and thereby, be given eternal life.
 They will live in this natural, eternal state forever.
-They will bear children who also will never die.
+They will bear children, who also will never die.
 They will make up the saved nations of the New Earth and will be ruled by the glorified saints of God.
 We are told that these nations will be saved and walk in the light of the Glory of God in this New Jerusalem.
 We are also told that the presidents (kings) who will be appointed by Jesus, will bring their gifts into the city forever.
 The gates will never be shut, so whenever one looks at the gates of the New Jerusalem, one must look at them open because they “shall not be shut at all by day for there shall be no night there.”
 When it refers to no night being there, it is speaking of the city itself.
 Actually, outside the city, there will be day and night eternally according to Genesis 1:14-18; Genesis 8:22; Psalm 89:2-3; Jeremiah 31:35-36.